loopbackio/loopback-next/packages/v3compat/README.md

 # @loopback/v3compat

-A compatibility layer allowing LoopBack 3 projects to carry over their models to LoopBack 4+.
+A compatibility layer simplifying migration of LoopBack 3 models to LoopBack 4+.

 ## Installation